Meet the Team

 Jess is a native of Massachusetts and is shifting her career in event production to supporting the rapidly growing needs of food recovery and distribution.
 She is an avid fermenter of all types of produce and enjoys wild edible food foraging, eagerly sharing her knowledge with any curious listener.
 As Agency Manager, Jess helps support the distribution of food to pantries and frontline agencies serving food-insecure residents across Massachusetts. |

-Tim Offei-Addo, Compost Coordinator
+Tim Offei-Addo, Operations Coordinator

 Tim has a background in agricultural development, specifically conducting research in Ghana evaluating the efficacy of climate change policies in subsistence food systems.
 He lives on a homestead with his parents and sister, where they grow most of their own food for their Ghanaian diet.
 Through growing his own food, Tim developed a passion for agriculture and food justice.
 After a season as an Apprentice and Operations Assistant, Tim now supports the Gleaners as Compost Coordinator.
 In his free time, Tim enjoys cooking, gardening, and watching futbol: the beautiful game! |

-Originally from Connecticut, Chris grew up working on an orchard in his hometown, and has been working with food in one way or another ever since.
-Most recently, he's been working at an indoor vertical farm in Baltimore (and would love to tell you all about it).
-In his free time, he enjoys tubing down a river, running through the woods, or laying on the beach—anything that involves soaking up the sun.
-He's excited to be farming outdoors again, and making a difference in the greater Boston community. |
+Originally from Connecticut, Chris grew up working on an orchard in their hometown, and has been working with food - in kitchens, gardens, and grocery stores - ever since.
+They started at the Gleaners in 2021 as an apprentice, and can't get enough of the summer sun and quality time with volunteers.
+In their free time, they enjoy tubing down a river, running through the woods, or laying on the beach—and might try their hand at triathlons this year.
+They are excited to be farming again, and making a difference in the greater Boston community. |

 Deb grew up in South Central PA where her childhood adventures included dying t-shirts with pokeweed, and seeing how many baby toads she could catch and hold at once.
 Fast forward a dozen years, and as a freshman at Dickinson College, Deb found new ways to get her hands dirty, this time working at the school's garden, turned farm.
 Her tenure on the farm steered her life in an unforeseen direction, leading her to farm and work in Italy--where she learned to really appreciate food--before moving to Massachusetts.
 Deb has worked in a variety of fields including education, fitness, and renovation; and is happy to be back in actual farm fields!
 Outside of work, she enjoys hiking, kayaking, and yoga. |